tomdee/calico-docker-prototype/L2RoutedPrototype.md

-3. The BIRD configuration provided in the repo assumes that you are willing to assign container addresses in the `192.168.0.0/16` range; if for some reason you need to use another range, you'll need to edit `/opt/demo/bird/bird.conf` in the (hopefully) obvious way.
+3. The BIRD configuration provided in the repo assumes that you are willing to assign container addresses in the `192.168.0.0/16` range; if for some reason you need to use another range, edit `/opt/demo/bird/bird.conf` accordingly.

 4. Build the four docker images, by executing the commands below.
 The fourth image is just a utility image that contains tools such as